 There are many resources available on and off campus to help you succeed.
 Links to different areas are listed below to guide you to those resources.
 External resources are those outside the WKU community.
-Also, refer to the parent/guardian page or the student events page for further resources.
+Also, refer to the FAQs for students page, the parent/guardian page, the student events page for further resources.

 Lists on the Student Accessibility Resource Center (SARC) website are in no way meant to be exhaustive.
 Although we have done our best to verify any resources listed below, we cannot guarantee the validity of all resources, or the validity of resources provided by other sites.